 #2: Dr. Sally Ride

-Sally Ride, the first American woman in space and the first known gay astronaut, was a trailblazing physicist who served on both investigation boards for NASA’s space shuttle accidents.
+Sally Ride, the first American woman in space and the first queer astronaut, was a physicist who served on both investigation boards for NASA’s space shuttle accidents.
 She later became NASA’s special assistant for strategic planning and a professor at the University of California, San Diego, where she directed the Space Institute.
 In 2001, she founded Sally Ride Science to inspire young women in STEM.
 Honored with numerous awards, including the Jefferson Award for Public Service and induction into both the National Women’s Hall of Fame and the Astronaut Hall of Fame, Ride’s legacy continues to empower future generations.

 #3: Wilma Mankiller